ndchian/web-scraping/README.md

 ### How many months exist on Mars?
 Answer: 12

 ### How many Martian days' worth of data are there?
-(5 points)
-The data was analyzed to answer the following questions, and a data visualization was created to support each answer: (30 points)
+Answer: 1867 days

-Which month, on average, has the lowest temperature?
+### Which month, on average, has the lowest temperature?
 The highest?
+Answer: month 3 has the lowest and month 8 has the highest

-(10 points) Which month, on average, has the lowest atmospheric pressure?
+### Which month, on average, has the lowest atmospheric pressure?
 The highest?
+Answer: Month 6 has the lowest atmospheric pressure.
+Month 9 has the highest

-(10 points) How many terrestrial days exist in a Martian year?
+### How many terrestrial days exist in a Martian year?
 A visual estimate within 25% was made.
-(10 points)
+Answer: By looking at the cycling of minimum and maximum average temps, my estimate is around 700 days.